Stay Ahead of the Research

 Older Adults Should Train Less Frequently

-In Lean and Mean, I discuss the inverted-U concept of training demands.
-One variable to take into account is training frequency.
-As you get older, the frequency of training should decrease for optimal results.
-This was confirmed in a review published earlier this year:
+In Lean and Mean, I explore the inverted-U theory of training demands.
+One key point: as we age, training frequency should decrease for optimal progress.
+A review published earlier this year confirmed this idea:

 Be Strong, Live Long